Domestic violence of any shape or form is not tolerated in our community.

-The Department of Communities, Child Safety and Disability Services has listed many forms of domestic violence and this can include:
+The Department of Communities, Child Safety and Disability Services have listed many forms of domestic violence and this can include:

-- emotional abuse (including criticising your personality, looks, the way you dress, saying you are a bad parent or threatening to hurt you, your children or your pets, or threatening to damage personal items you value)
+- Emotional abuse (including criticizing your personality, looks, the way you dress, saying you are a bad parent or threatening to hurt you, your children or your pets, or threatening to damage personal items you value)

 Effect on Children

-The Department of Communities, Child Safety and Disability Services have recognised certain behaviors that children may show if they are being affected by domestic and family violence which include:
+The Department of Communities, Child Safety and Disability Services have recognized certain behaviors that children may show if they are being affected by domestic and family violence which include:

-- regressive behaviours like bedwetting and thumb sucking
+- Regressive behaviors like bedwetting and thumb sucking

-- changes in behaviour and/or academic performance at school
+- Changes in behavior and/or academic performance at school

 Domestic violence is controlled through the Magistrates Court of Queensland and in other State Courts in Australia.